The Rowathon Day

 _____________________________________________________________________________________

-The 2024 Rowathon Experience starts on Friday afternoon with boat rigging at Apex Park, Mildura and collection of Rowathon information from WDRC.
+The 2024 Rowathon Experience started on Friday afternoon with boat rigging at Apex Park, Mildura and collection of Rowathon information from WDRC.

-Breakfast is available at WDRC by the river bank from about 5.30am on Saturday morning.
-After participants fill their tummies with yummy goodness the first leg crews travel to Apex Park, Mildura to prepare for the first leg, launch boats and start rowing, making sure the starter records your start time.
+Breakfast was available at WDRC by the river bank from about 5.30am on Saturday morning.
+After participants filled their tummies with yummy goodness the first leg crews travelled to Apex Park, Mildura to prepare for the first leg, launched boats and started rowing, making sure the starter recorded their start time.

-Participants can review the course on the river charts from the "Charts & Maps" menu.
-The first leg takes in chart "Murray below Mildura" and crews row approximately 25km down the Murray to Coomealla Golf Course landing - ref "Murray above lock 10".
-After morning tea, a rest and crew changes, crews row approximately 25km down stream to WDRC for lunch and a well earned rest.
+Participants could review the course on the river charts from the "Charts & Maps" menu.
+The first leg took in chart "Murray below Mildura" and crews rowed approximately 25km down the Murray to Coomealla Golf Course landing - ref "Murray above lock 10".
+After morning tea, a rest and crew changes, crews rowed approximately 25km down stream to WDRC for lunch and a well earned rest.

-After lunch, crews in the third and final leg will row up the Darling, approximately 12.5 km to a buoy , turn around and row back to WDRC to complete the leg. - ref chart "Darling chart 1"
+After lunch, crews in the third and final leg rowed up the Darling, approximately 12.5 km to a buoy , turned around and rowed back to WDRC to complete the leg. - ref chart "Darling chart 1"

 See maps below.....